Ahmad Ammar Ahmad Azam

+Ahmad Ammar bin Ahmad Azam (15 February 1993 – 2 November 2013) was a Malaysian student and social activist based in Turkey.
+He was known for his involvement in Islamic educational activities and humanitarian work, particularly through his affiliation with the Hayrat Foundation and various non-governmental organisations.
+The son of Ahmad Azam Abdul Rahman, a former president of the Islamic Youth Movement of Malaysia (ABIM), he pursued higher education in history at Marmara University in Istanbul.
+After his death in a road accident, he was buried at the historic Eyüp Cemetery in Istanbul, reportedly becoming one of the few foreign nationals to be interred there.
+His death received widespread attention in both Malaysia and Turkey.

 Education

 He started his primary education at al-Huda Islamic Elementary School, Gombak before attending Bestari Islamic Middle School, Subang Jaya, in 2006.
 In 2009, he attended Royal Military College and was commissioned as a Junior Under Officer.
 In 2010, he scored 9 As in Malaysian Certificate of Education (SPM) and was named the second best student there.

 Following his parents' planning, he furthered his studies in Turkey.
 In 2011, he attended a preparatory programme at Ankara University before attending Marmara University, studying history, in the following year.

 Activities

 Voluntary activities

 During his studies, he was made a correspondent of World Civilization Finder Group (GPTD) in Turkey.
 More than that, he involved actively in many community service programmes in various countries, including Cambodia and Indonesia.
 These including contributions to Rohingya refugees in Malaysia under the support of his beloved mother who is actively involved in humanitarian-based non-governmental organization (NGO) namely Future Global Network and Global Peace Mission Malaysia.